SpecFuse: Ensembling Large Language Models via Next-Segment Prediction: Experimental Setup

 \subsection{Dataset Details}

-We evaluate all the models on six datasets that represent different core capabilities of LLMs, open-domain instruction-response (IR), commonsense, reasoning and instruction following. \begin{itemize} \item Open-domain IR:\quad We evaluate the model's open-domain instruction-response capability using both English and Chinese human-computer interaction datasets.
-For the English dataset, we choose the Alpaca-gpt4~\citep{alpaca-gpt4} and Dolly-15k~\citep{DollyV2} datasets for evaluation, both of which have inputs that consist of human instructions.
-We select these two datasets because their response sources differ: the Dolly-15k dataset features human-provided responses, while the Alpaca-GPT4 contains responses generated by the state-of-the-art GPT-4~\citep{openai2024gpt4technicalreport} model, which provides neutral answers to each question and can refuse to answer inappropriate or harmful ones.
+We evaluate all the models on six datasets that represent different core capabilities of LLMs, including open-domain instruction-following, commonsense, and reasoning. \begin{itemize} \item FuseEval:\quad We evaluate the model's instruction-response capability by constructing this category on both English and Chinese scenarios.
+For English, we choose the Dolly-15k~\citep{DollyV2} and Alpaca-gpt4~\citep{alpaca-gpt4} datasets for evaluation, both of which have inputs that consist of human instructions.
+We select these two datasets because their response sources differ: the Dolly-15k dataset features human-provided responses, while the Alpaca-GPT4 contains responses generated by the state-of-the-art GPT-4~\citep{openai2024gpt4technicalreport} model, which provides neutral reference answers to each question and can refuse to answer inappropriate or harmful ones.
 Using both types of responses for scoring allows us to more thoroughly compare the advantages of our ensemble system.
-Additionally, due to the large size of these datasets, we randomly sample portions from each to create a new test set.
-From the Dolly-15k dataset, we randomly select 1,500 open-QA samples for testing, with 500 reserved for the development set.
-In the Alpaca-GPT4, after shuffling the data, we manually verify the correctness of GPT-4's responses and select 2,000 validated samples, with 1,500 used for testing and 500 for validation.
-For the Chinese dataset, we utilize the Human-Value and Ruozb datasets from the COIG-CQIA~\citep{CQIA} benchmark for testing.
+Additionally, due to the large size of these datasets, we randomly sample portions from each to create a new test set and a development set.
+For Chinese, we utilize the Human-Value and Ruozb datasets from the COIG-CQIA~\citep{CQIA} benchmark for testing.
 The instructions in these two datasets consist of human-posed questions, with answers provided either by humans or generated by GPT-4.
-The COIA authors manually review and filter the responses, retaining only the correct answers generated by GPT-4.
+The COIG-CQIA authors manually review and filter the responses, retaining only the correct answers generated by GPT-4.

-\item Commonsense:\quad We use the MMLU~\citep{mmlu}, which covers $57 $subjects across STEM, and the ARC-C~\citep{ARC-C}, which includes questions from science exams for grades $3$ to $9$, to assess the model's commonsense abilities. \item Reasoning:\quad To evaluate the model's reasoning abilities, GSM8K~\citep{GSM8K} a dataset of high-quality, linguistically diverse grade school math word problems is used. \item Instruction following:\quad To evaluate the model's instruction-following capability, we utilize IFEval~\citep{IFeval}, a method specifically designed to assess how proficiently language models follow instructions. \end{itemize}
+\item AlpacaEval 2.0~\citep{alpcaeval2} :\quad This is an automated benchmark for evaluating large language models' instruction-following capabilities.
+It employs GPT-4 Preview (11/06) as an evaluator to compare model responses against a baseline (also GPT-4 Preview (11/06)), computing win rates with a length-controlled scoring mechanism to reduce verbosity bias.
+Given the strong performance of 24-72B foundation models, we further conducted direct comparisons between ensemble model outputs and GPT-4 generated responses.